wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/client_server.md

 submodule: 'distributed_computing'
 ---

-The goal of this module is to introduce you to the client/server model of computation.
+The goal of this module is to introduce you to the fundamental client/server model of computation.

 Go through the following tabs in sequence...